-Contractually, UHA has an obligation to report any suspicious activities related to fraud, waste, and abuse, including suspected fraud committed by its employees, participating providers, subcontractors, members, or any third parties to Oregon's Medicaid Fraud Control Unit ("MFCU"), OHA Office of Program Integrity (OPI), and/or DHS Fraud Investigation Unit promptly but in no event more than seven (7) days after UHA is initially made aware of the suspicions.
+Contractually, UHA has an obligation to report any suspicious activities related to fraud, waste, and abuse, including suspected fraud committed by its employees, participating providers, subcontractors, members, or any third parties to Oregon's Medicaid Fraud Control Unit ("MFCU"), OHA Office of Program Integrity (OPI), and/or DHS Fraud Investigation Unit.
 This collaboration ensures State agencies are collectively aware of FWA activities conducted by UHA.
 In addition, UHA is required to report other elements (i.e., provider sanctions, suspicions of fraudulent activity, overpayments, changes in provider or member circumstances) to regulatory bodies.

-If UHA is notified by OHA of a credible allegation of fraud or of a pending investigation against a provider, UHA is required to suspend payments to the provider.
-OHA determines whether there is good cause not to suspend payments or to suspend payments only partially, in accordance with the criteria set forth in 42 CFR §455.23.
-Suspension of payments or other sums may be temporary.
-UHA shall suspend payment to the provider or subcontractor, unless directed not to by the MFCU or OPI.
-Additionally, UHA will collaborate with the MFCU and OPI to assist with the investigation, including terminating the network provider agreement
+If UHA is notified by MFCU of a credible allegation of fraud or of a pending investigation against a provider, UHA is required to suspend payments to the provider.
+However, there may be instances where MFCU determines there is good cause not to suspend payments or to suspend payments only partially, in accordance with the criteria set forth in 42 CFR §455.23.

-Subject to 42 CFR § 455.23, in the event OHA determines that a credible allegation of fraud has been made against UHA, OHA will have the right to suspend, in whole or in part, payments made to UHA.
+Subject to 42 CFR § 455.23, in the event OHA determines that a credible allegation of fraud has been made against UHA, or its subcontractors, OHA will have the right to suspend, in whole or in part, payments of fees made to UHA or any and all such subcontractors.